mmmarinho/ROS2_Tutorial/docs/source/publishers_and_subscribers.rst

    :lines: 24-
    :emphasize-lines: 3, 11-15, 17-34

-Similarly to the publisher, in the subscriber we start by importing the message in question
+Similarly to the publisher, in the subscriber, we start by importing the message in question

 .. literalinclude:: ../../ros2_tutorial_workspace/src/python_package_that_uses_the_messages/python_package_that_uses_the_messages/amazing_quote_subscriber_node.py
    :language: python